How to organize your paperwork with binders. A great way to have everything easily accessible. Set up your own binder organization system today.

 If you have a lot of paperwork that you’d like to be able to access frequently, it might be helpful to make more than one type of binder.
 Here are some ideas:

-- Household Binder.
-This includes everything you need to be able to access to run your home effectively.
-You can make this as simple or as complicated as you want.
-Here’s how I made a simple household binder.
+- Home Management Binder – This includes everything you need to be able to access to run your home effectively.
+Go here to get the printables to make your own home management binder.

 - Important Records Binder.
 Fill this with birth certificates, a copy of your will, marriage certificates, licenses, certifications.
 It’s not a bad idea to keep this binder locked away in a fire-safe box.